TREASURIES-Treasuries slip after Yellen says tax cuts should be repealed

 "Generally people expect inflation to be on the upswing here.
 You see that in inflation expectations, which are trending higher," said Stan Shipley, macro research analyst at Evercore ISI in New York.

 Crude oil, many industrial commodity prices, both tradeable and non-tradeable like plastics, are on the rise, Shipley said.
-When spending plans by the incoming administration of Democratic President-elect Joe Biden are added, higher rates are likely this year, he said.
+When spending plans by the incoming Biden administration are added, higher rates are likely this year, he said.

 "There will be a push by the Biden administration to try to get wage gains to accelerate too," he said.